History of Peer Support

 - July 18-19, 2007: The Pennsylvania Mental Health Consumers’ Association (PMHCA) and OMHSAS held a two-day summit on the topic of Consumer-Driven Services.
 The purpose of the summit was to identify a priority project to be advanced through the use of New Freedom Initiative grant from the U.S. Department of Health and Human Services.
 Peer leaders from across Pennsylvania chose peer support as the priority project, and identified the need for a statewide Peer Support Coalition.

-- February 22, 2007: Peer Support Services was incorporated into the Pennsylvania Medicaid State Plan, with approval from CMS, providing a mechanism for billing Medicaid for the delivery of Peer Support Services and requiring that the service be available in every county/joinder in Pennsylvania.
+- February 22, 2007: Peer Support Services were incorporated into the Pennsylvania Medicaid State Plan, with approval from CMS, providing a mechanism for billing Medicaid for the delivery of Peer Support Services and requiring that the service be available in every county/joinder in Pennsylvania.

 - 2005-2006: Technical assistance for the PS Initiative began.
 Peer specialist training classes continue.